 To combat this issue, the North Carolina High School Athletic Association (NCHSAA) has set rules and regulations for when teams can practice.
 Teams that practice outside are not allowed to practice between 10 a.m. and 5 p.m. and there are limits to how many hours a team can practice in a day.
-In addition, the NCHSAA sets dead periods (times when a coach or school staff member cannot organize school-sponsored activities) to try and reduce the physical toll on student-athletes and to keep them safe.
+In addition, the NCHSAA sets dead periods – times when a coach or school staff member cannot organize school-sponsored activities – to reduce the physical toll on student-athletes following rigorous activity.

 Even without practicing in the hottest parts of the day, trainers and coaches still take necessary precautions to ensure the safety of the players.
 “We would take water breaks every 30 minutes, sometimes more frequently.
 The trainers did a great job bringing the caddies [of water] around… There is also an ice machine in the training room that we could use for ice baths if needed.”